 It takes imagination, problem-solving and a great deal of creativity to be a successful engineer.
 With Sylvan's Engineering courses in North Carolina, there's never been a better time for budding engineers to enhance these skills — and have a blast doing it!
 We appreciate that kids like to tinker with toys, gadgets and other devices to figure out how they work, so our sessions emphasize real challenges in mechanics and architecture.
 Each week, your child will buddy up with a friend to learn important STEM concepts (science, technology, engineering and math) by building, testing and redesigning various structures and objects.
 After all, kids engage in learning a lot more when it happens to be fun and enjoyable too!

-With no more than 12 students in each class and a maximum student-to-teacher ratio of 6:1, you can expect a personal and attentive learning experience at your local Sylvan center in North Carolina.
-To that personal attention we add a mix of collaborative tasks and self-directed activities, helping to motivate and engage kids with a variety of proven learning techniques.▼
+With no more than 12 students in each class and a maximum student-to-teacher ratio of 6:1, you can expect a personal and attentive learning experience at your local Sylvan in North Carolina.
+To that personal attention we add a mix of collaborative tasks and self-directed activities, helping to motivate and engage kids with a variety of proven learning techniques.

-- Teamwork: Collaborative tasks help students learn how to work together and communicate more effectively.
+- Teamwork: Buddying up to take on challenges, students learn how to work together and enhance their personal communication skills.

 - Weekly updates: We'll email you photos and summaries after each session, as well as a peek at next week's project.